 The first Beagles date back to the 1500s.
 English hunters would take packs of these dogs out on the hunt tracking rabbits, hare, pheasant, quail and other small animals.
 The breed probably originated as a cross between the Harrier and other types of English hounds.
 The dogs have since become one of the most popular breeds in the USA.
 The breed can hunt alone, in pairs or in packs.
 The name "Beagle" may have come from the French term "be’geule" which means “gape throat,” referring to the dogs baying voice.
 The name may also have come from the dog's size, stemming from the French word “beigh,” the Old English word “begele,” or perhaps the Celtic word “beag,” which all mean "small."
 He has also served as an excellent narcotics detection dog and makes a fine family companion.
 They were first recognized by the AKC in 1885.

-Baylee the Beagle at 8 months old
+Hobbs the adult Beagle dog at 4 years old

 Buster the male Beagle at 2 years old